-The dnssec-keys statement defines DNSSEC trust anchors.
+The trust-anchors statement defines DNSSEC trust anchors.
 DNSSEC is described in Section 4.8.

-A trust anchor is defined when the public key for a non-authoritative zone is known, but cannot be securely obtained through DNS, either because it is the DNS root zone or because its parent zone is unsigned.
-Once a key has been configured as a trust anchor, it is treated as if it had been validated and proven secure.
+A trust anchor is defined when the public key or public key digest for a non-authoritative zone is known, but cannot be securely obtained through DNS, either because it is the DNS root zone or because its parent zone is unsigned.
+Once a key or digest has been configured as a trust anchor, it is treated as if it had been validated and proven secure.